(L-R) MDS Harner and K9 Ex; MDS Arrington and K9 Bane; MDS Snyder and K9 Katie;

 MDS Colbert and K9 Hank; Sgt.
 Brubaker and K9 Zar

-Canine Units routinely respond to alarms and to all buildings that are found to be unsecured.
+Canine Units have completed six weeks of diverse and vigorous training prior to being assigned for patrol duty.
+They routinely respond to alarms and to all buildings that are found to be unsecured.
 Their accuracy in searching buildings for unauthorized persons can be matched only by their efficiency.

 The Fauquier County Canine Units assist other agencies, including the Virginia State Police and the Warrenton Police Department.
 They have been utilized in many “high profile” incidents, including robberies, shooting, stand-offs and missing suicidal or endangered persons.